Jesus established his church to represent him to the rest of the world. But what is this church and what is its purpose?

 A second function of the church is edification, building up the body into Christlikeness.
 Ephesians 4:11-13 is the clearest passage describing this, with Christ gifting the church with equippers.
 The goal of this equipping was “so that the body of Christ may be built up”, “attaining to the whole measure of the fullness of Christ.”

 The Great Commission in Matthew 28:18-20 also calls on the church to make and develop disciples.
 It is not enough for the church to evangelize the world.
 We need to teach the evangelized how to live for Christ, and to be well grounded in the faith.

 What does it mean to worship?
 The most common Greek word in the New Testament is proskuneō, which is used of an act of homage or reverence to God, to Christ, or to others.
-In the Old Testament, and throughout the gospels and Acts, the temple in Jerusalem was the center for worship.
-But as the church separated from Judaism and spread out into the rest of the world, they began to worship wherever they gathered.
+In the Old Testament, throughout the gospels, and early in Acts, the temple in Jerusalem was the center for worship.
+But as the church spread out into the rest of the world, they began to worship wherever they gathered.

 If the church is indeed the body of Christ, left in the world to carry on the work he started while here, then we will be involved in ministering to the peoples around us.
 Jesus preached to the people and called them to repentance.
 But he also healed the sick and broken, cast out demons, and fed the hungry.
 We should not allow social ministry to take precedence over the churches other roles.
 But neither should we neglect caring for the people around us.